ViktorGrev/IDATT2105_Fullstack_backend_project/README.md

 To install and run the backend project:

 1. Clone this repository to your local machine.
-2. Set up the database and update the database configuration in the `application.properties` file.
+2. Set up a database and update the database configuration in the `application.properties` file.
+(See the below point for more information)
 3. Build the project using Maven: `mvn clean install`.
 4. Run the application: `mvn spring-boot:run`.